critical-path/stakeholders/docs/start.rst

    [user@host stakeholders]$ docker-compose up --build

-After the first time, run the following commnd from your shell.
+After the first time, run the following command from your shell.
 (This will restart the container rather than build it from scratch, preserving your progress.)

 .. code-block:: console